totalnoMartina/cube-discovery/README.md

 ## Deployment

-### GitHub

-- If not already a user on GitHub, create an account on [GitHub](https://github.com/)
-- In the [GitHub repository](https://github.com/totalnoMartina/cube-discovery), navigate to the Settings tab.
-- From the Source section drop-down menu, select the `Main` Branch (alt: `Master`).
-- Once the `Main` branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 ### Local Deployment

 In order to make a local copy of this project, you can clone it using the following link in an IDE terminal of your choice: